avs-smart-screen-sdk-workshop/avs-smart-screen-sdk-workshop.github.io/_posts/2012-12-22-6-obtain-refresh-token.md

 Your raspberry pi is now ready to use the sample app.
 The next time you start the sample app, you will not need to go through the authorization process.

-Now, you'll need to open a browser to add a visual interface to your prototype.
-Open a new chromium tab to the following URL:
+Now, since we are building the Smart Screen SDK, you'll need to open a browser to use the visual interface for your prototype.
+Open the Chromium browser and then navigate to the following URL:
 `file:///home/pi/sdk-folder/ss-build/modules/GUI/index.html?insecure=1`

 Note, this should autocomplete in your browser when you start typing - it's also in the bookmarks as "Alexa Home Screen".